Correlation Between Interlife General and Bank of Greece

 Strong

-Compared to the overall equity markets, risk-adjusted returns on investments in Interlife General Insurance are ranked lower than 5 (%) of all global equities and portfolios over the last 90 days.
-Despite somewhat strong basic indicators, Interlife General is not utilizing all of its potentials.
-The current stock price disturbance, may contribute to short-term losses for the investors.
+Compared to the overall equity markets, risk-adjusted returns on investments in Interlife General Insurance are ranked lower than 13 (%) of all global equities and portfolios over the last 90 days.
+Despite somewhat uncertain basic indicators, Interlife General sustained solid returns over the last few months and may actually be approaching a breakup point.

 Bank of Greece